TIMBERLINE STUDIOS PRESENTS

 // THE TITANS

 Tier 4 rifts spawn Titan guardians — massive unique enemies that physically block rift access until your squad puts them down.
-Seven Ascendancy types at launch.
-Each demands a different strategy.
-Each demands everything you've got.
+Every Titan demands coordinated emplacement fire, precise Ranger direction, and an Engineer who can close the breach under maximum pressure.

 Armored war platform.
 Shield array.
 Your small arms tickle it.
 Sustained emplacement fire is the only answer.
+Kill the Titan.
+Then close the breach while everything it summoned is still trying to kill you.
+That's the session climax.
+That's what you'll remember.

 // THE UNIVERSE